premchander-revature/interviewquestions/.NET FULL STACK/C#Collections.md

 <blockquote>

 In the case of Array and ArrayList in C#, we access the elements from the collection using the index position.
 The index position of the elements starts from zero (0) to the number of elements – 1.
-But, it is very difficult for us to remember the index position of the element in order to access the values.
+But it is very difficult for us to remember the index position of the element to access the values.

 **For example**, let us say we have an employee array that contains the name, address, mobile, dept no, email id, employee id, salary, location, etc. Now if I want to know the email id or dept number of the employee then it is very difficult for me to use the index position.